FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 importance of identifying whatever vacant properties were out there that could be

-refurbished quickly and used to assist the need was currently there.--- 10.
+refurbished quickly and used to assist the need was currently there.
+---
+10.

 Conferences